GenericMappingTools/gmt/INSTALL.md

 The GMT binary packages provided by the Fedora official repositories are usually too old.
-We provide [the GMT official RPM repository](https://copr.fedorainfracloud.org/coprs/genericmappingtools/gmt) to allow Fedora users access the latest GMT releases in a easy way.
+We provide [the GMT official RPM repository](https://copr.fedorainfracloud.org/coprs/genericmappingtools/gmt) to allow Fedora users access the latest GMT releases in an easy way.

 Fedora users can add the GMT official RPM repository and install gmt by: